Validation sets

 A validation set is an assertion that lists specific snaps that are either required to be installed together or are permitted to be installed together on a device or system.

 One or more validation sets can be used to ensure only specific snaps are installed, and optionally, only specific snaps at fixed revisions.
 They can help a set of interdependent snaps maintain their testing and certification integrity, as well as help orchestrate their updates.
 But they can equally be used to simplify dependency deployment and to help manage devices.
+In particular, if the model assertion for a device includes optional snaps, a validation set can be used to ensure specific collections of snaps are installed together on derivatives of the same devices.

 Prerequisites